codehsbooks/introcs/Animation-and-Games/mouse-events-mouse-clicked.md

 Let's represent your little sister seeing your Mom coming home as a mouse click event.
 Every time the mouse is clicked, it means that your little sister saw your Mom.
 When she warns you, you have to give some cookies to your sister.
 The number of cookies she gets depends on how close she lets your mom get before warning you.

 In this program, the mouse click event is your little sister warning you about your mom coming.
+The position of the mouse click represents where your mom is in relation to the house.
 The callback function is giving your sister cookies.
 However, since we can't pass parameters to the callback function, we need another function to use as the callback function and call ```giveCookies()``` from that function.
 Notice this also lets us decide after the event what the parameters should be based on the details of the event.

 Our program could look like